clojure/clojure/clojure.markdown

 java -cp clojure.jar clojure.lang.Compiler src/boot.clj
 </code></pre>

 This will bring up a simple read-eval-print loop (REPL).
-Much of Clojure is defined in Clojure itself (in the `boot.clj` file included in the `src` directory of distribution), so the command-line argument is needed to do is load it.
+Much of Clojure is defined in Clojure itself (in the `boot.clj` file included in the `src` directory of distribution), so the command-line argument is needed to load it.

 When boot.clj is loaded you will have the language as described herein fully available.